vivensdev/Typescript-fundamentals/README.md

 # TypeScript-fundamentals
-Play project for practicing TypeScript and teachin TypeScript
+Play project for practicing and teaching TypeScript